 Some of us call it a good day if we walk to the refrigerator.
 Some of us call it a good day if we run a quarter marathon.
-We are all at different levels, and exercise ought to be a personal experience.
-One thing we can all agree on is that for many Americans, our lives are too sedentary.
+We are all at different levels and exercise ought to be a personal experience.
+One thing that’s common across the U.S. is that many of us are too sedentary.

-As the journal Medicine & Science in Sports & Exercise pointed out in a landmark research project, Americans are miles behind many other countries when it comes to walking.
 The health community encourages us to walk 10,000 steps – about five miles – per day.
-In America, adults only take an average of 5,117 steps per day, which is only half of the recommended amount.
-Japan takes 7,168, Switzerland 9,650, and Australia 9,700.
+In America, adults take an average of 5,117 steps per day, which is only half of the recommended amount.
+Japan takes 7,168 steps, Switzerland 9,650 steps, and Australia 9,700 steps.
 So, other countries are falling short as well, but they are doing better than we are.
-Also, according to another study men are actually winning this contest: men averaged 7,192 and women averaged 5,210 steps per day.
+Also, according to another study, men are actually winning this contest: men averaged 7,192 steps and women averaged 5,210 steps per day.

 Walking counts.
 Often times we think we need to engage in the most intense workout routines conceivable or they won’t count.
 Depending on our goals, that may not be the case.
-According to the American College of Sports Medicine, when it comes to lowering blood pressure walking can be just as effective as jogging.
-Other simple everyday activities such as taking the stairs, or engaging in vigorous yard or house work can help maintain health and wellness.
+According to American Heart Association Journal, 30 minutes of daily walking can be as effective at lowering blood pressure as some medications.
+Other simple everyday activities such as taking the stairs or engaging in vigorous yard or house work can help maintain health and wellness.
 Walking can even help decrease dementia, diabetes, heart disease, arthritis, and depression.

 So, walking can decrease stress and give you that little boost to dive into a more rigorous program.

 It may sound strange at first, but research shows it works.
-James McCormick, a researcher at the University of new Mexico found that wearing a weighted vest while walking on the treadmill increases the quality of exercise without increasing the perceived exertion of the exercise.
+James McCormick, a researcher at the University of New Mexico found that wearing a weighted vest while walking on the treadmill increases the quality of exercise without increasing the perceived exertion of the exercise.
 So, wearing a weighted vest gives better results without any more perceived effort.
-It’s like magic.

-He tested and tracked the effects on untrained women on treadmills, walking at various speeds and grades and with different weight levels.
-This could be an especially good practice for those just getting started on their path towards 10,000 steps, or those with limited speeds.
+James tested and tracked the effects on untrained women on treadmills, walking at various speeds and grades with different weight levels.
+This could be especially good practice for those just getting started on their path towards 10,000 steps or those with limited speeds.

-Way back in 1921, before almost any of us were born, a great man started a great project.
-The man was Dr. Lewis Terman, at Stanford University.
-The project was called “The Longevity Project“.
+Way back in 1921, a great man started a great project.
+The man was Dr. Lewis Terman, at Stanford University started “The Longevity Project“.
 It would track 1,500 boys and girls over most of the next century to see which traits lead to the longest life.
-Terman passed away in 1956, but Dr. Howard Friedman and Dr. Leslie Martin would continue the project to its end and ultimately publish all of it’s fascinating details in a book named after the study.
+Terman passed away in 1956, but Dr. Howard Friedman and Dr. Leslie Martin would continue the project to its end and ultimately publish all of its fascinating details in a book named after the study.

 It isn’t too late for sedentary adults to apply a little change that makes a big difference.
-Even in middle aged adults, if you can add one minor activity to your day that you enjoy, you can make a large impact of the trajectory of the remainder of your life.
-When trying to understand the difference between going for a daily walk and doing nothing at all, Friedman says “We’re really talking here about the difference between people who become sick and die in their 50s and 60s versus those who thrive into their 70s, 80s and 90s.”
+Even in middle-aged adults, if you can add one minor activity to your day that you enjoy, you can make a large impact on the trajectory of the remainder of your life.
+When trying to understand the difference between going for a daily walk and doing nothing at all, Friedman says, “We’re really talking here about the difference between people who become sick and die in their 50s and 60s versus those who thrive into their 70s, 80s, and 90s.”

 People all across the country are jumping on board to get on the path to good health.
 As you can tell, a little bit of walking adds up to make a big difference.
-Every Body Walk!
-Is encouraging everyone to take a pledge to walk at least a total of 30 minutes a day.
-“Regular walking helps reduce stress, anxiety, and depression as well as boosts self-esteem and improves sleep.
-30 minutes a day spent walking can lead to benefits like reduced body fat, lower bad cholesterol and blood pressure, increase energy, and reduce the risk of chronic diseases like diabetes, cancer, and heart disease.”
+Every Body Walk! is encouraging everyone to take a pledge to walk at least a total of 30 minutes a day.